 How to Qualify a Lead

 As you now know, a lead is a person who has indicated interest in your company's product or service.
 Now, let's talk about the ways in which someone can actually show that interest.

-Essentially, a lead is generated through information collection.
+Essentially, a sale lead is generated through information collection.
 That information collection could come as the result of a job seeker showing interest in a position by completing an application for the job, a shopper sharing contact information in exchange for a coupon, or a person filling out a form to download an educational piece of content, like an ebook, kit, podcast, tool, trial, or something else.
-(Here are 23 types of lead generation content to inspire you.)

 Below are just a few of the many ways in which you could qualify someone as a lead.
 Each of these examples also highlights the fact that the amount of information you can collect to qualify someone as a lead, as well as the that person's level of interest in your company, can vary.
 Let's assess each scenario: